Seneca, KS to Marysville, KS

 On the way to Marysville, I passed two Pony Express Station sites: Ash Point and Guittard’s.
 The first had a stone monument; the second, nothing.
 I had hoped for of a sign of Guittard’s, as it had something of a reputation (see, e.g., https://ponyexpressride.com/quick-facts-3/mile-120-guittards-station-2/).
 The lack of a marker made me really glad the mud was dry, because I rode a lot of dirt today that would have mired me two day ago, and would still have been a problem yesterday.
 No Pony Station is worth that trouble.
 Even more so (less so?) an unmarked spot on a map.

 I rolled into Marysville around 3:30, pretty dehydrated (too dehydrated to notice how much) and underfed (ditto).
-Marysville allows camping for free in their park.
-No charge.
+Marysville allows camping in their park.
+No charge, though donations accepted.
 So I picked a spot, ate and drank until I could think reasonably clearly again, and set off to look for the local Pony Express Museum.